 Unfortunately, sugar is not an excellent topping for pancakes or waffles.
 It doesn’t have quite the same appeal as pouring delicious maple syrup over these breakfast foods.
 White sugar also is less sweet and doesn’t add much flavor to recipes.
 You’ll need to incorporate an additional flavoring like vanilla extract when using granulated sugar.

 You can use the below ratio for baked goods.
-Another option is to increase white sugar by 1.3 times to equal the same amount of sweetness like maple syrup.
+Another option is to increase white sugar by 1.3 times to equal the same amount of sweetness as maple syrup.

 Yes, you can use brown sugar as a maple syrup alternative.
 It provides a similar sweetness and a similar golden-brown color that maple syrup would provide.
 Since the syrup has a higher level of sweetness, you’ll need to use extra brown sugar.
 Use 1.3x what the recipe calls for to achieve the best results.

 You can bake with maple syrup.
 It’s an excellent way to incorporate sweetness and the beloved maple flavor into baked goods.
-Try sweetening your muffins with maple syrup next time you make them
+Try sweetening your muffins with maple syrup the next time you make them.

 Maple syrup is an excellent swap for white sugar (and vice versa).
 If you run out of granulated sugar, use maple syrup in a 1:1 ratio, and you’ll have the perfect amount of sweetness in any dish.